 In almost all the seasons, Season 1 has ended with a "This season on Top Chef!" preview, where you might see Bob saying "I'm cooking at a baseball park!"
 So until that clip pops up, Bob is completely safe.
 And if Alice is saying "We have to cook at NASA."
 Then again, Alice has immunity til the NASA challenge, and the shock of this new challenge will be softened because you knew what it was anyway.

-Top Shot: Subverted Trope for a few trailers, a reality show where competing marksmen are progressively eliminated.
-More than a few times the previews for the next episode, usually aired the commercial break before finding out who goes home, showed competitors that were eliminated.
+Subverted with Top Shot trailers, where more than a few times the previews for the next episode - usually aired the commercial break before finding out who goes home - showed competitors that were eliminated.

-True Jackson, VP: A similar scenario arose in one special.
+True Jackson, VP did this for one special.
 The trailers posed the question of whether True and Jimmy will become a couple or not while almost simultaneously showing the two kissing, which happens mere seconds before the episode ends.

-The Tudors: Even Showtime manages to do this.
-A trailer for season three aired before the season began showing Henry being introduced to his fourth wife, with a voice-over of how marriage to her would add military might to England, thus spoiling the mid-season plot point of Queen Jane dying.
+For The Tudors, a trailer for season three aired before the season began showing Henry being introduced to his fourth wife, with a voice-over of how marriage to her would add military might to England, thus spoiling the mid-season plot point of Queen Jane dying.
 Granted, the series is based on real events, so this must happen eventually, it does put a rather rigid timeline on what should be a sudden and jarring event.

-The last few seasons of this reality show has had several fight ending finishes shown during the commercial about the show just before it happens.
+The last few seasons had several fight ending finishes shown during the commercial about the show just before it happens.

 Also, they often tease a "special guest" showing up in the next episode and vainly attempt to edit around the actual person to keep it a surprise.
 This often fails (IE, Matt Hughes being clearly seen sitting on a bench in the background in one teaser).